Siege of Orléans: Joan's arrival at Orléans

 It was on the very day of the Battle of the Herrings that a young French peasant girl, Joan of Arc, was meeting with Robert de Baudricourt, the Dauphinois captain of Vaucouleurs, trying to explain to the skeptical captain her divinely-ordained mission to rescue the Dauphin Charles and deliver him to his royal coronation at Reims.
 She had met and been rebuffed by Baudricourt twice before, but apparently this time he assented and arranged to escort her to the Dauphin's court in Chinon.
 According to the Chronique de la Pucelle, at this meeting with Baudricourt, Joan disclosed that the Dauphin's forces had suffered a great reversal near Orléans that day, and if she were not sent to him soon, there would be others.
 Accordingly, when news of the defeat at Rouvray reached Vaucouleurs, Baudricourt became convinced of the girl's prescience and agreed to escort her.
 Whatever the truth of the story – and it is not accepted by all authorities – Joan left Vaucouleurs on 23 February for Chinon.

 For years, vague prophecies had been circulating in France concerning an armored maiden who would rescue France.
 Many of these prophecies foretold that the armored maiden would come from the borders of Lorraine, where Domrémy, Joan's birthplace, is located.
-As a result, when word reached the besieged citizens of Orléans concerning Joan's journey to see the King, expectations and hopes were high.
+As a result, when word reached the besieged citizens of Orléans concerning Joan's journey to see the Dauphin, expectations and hopes were high.

 Escorted by several of Baudricourt's soldiers, Joan arrived in Chinon on 6 March 1429 and met with the skeptical La Trémoille.
 On 9 March she finally met the Dauphin Charles, although it would be a few days more before she had a private meeting where the Dauphin was finally convinced of her "powers" (or at least, her usefulness).
 Nonetheless, he insisted she first proceed to Poitiers to be examined by church authorities.
 With the clerical verdict that she posed no harm and could be safely taken on, Dauphin Charles finally accepted her services on 22 March.
-She was provided with a suit of plate armor, a banner, a pageboy, and heralds.
+She was provided with a suit of plate armor, a banner, a pageboy and heralds.